ManiNukala/Churn-Analytics/README.md

 are both powerful components of designing a data-driven retention strategy.
 Thus, being able to investigate and predict churn rate is highly valuable to any customer centric organization.

-In this project I have performed EDA and predictive modelling on the IBM's Teleco Customer Churn Dataset.
+In this project I have performed EDA and predictive modelling, and cost evaluation on the IBM's Teleco Customer Churn Dataset.
 The dataset consists of the following info:

 1)Customers who left within the last month – the column is called Churn.